 For a military autonomous system R&D, Department of Defense (DOD) has been managing lots of programs related to develop unmanned military systems and robotic vehicles.
 Since RDE Focus of the US Secretary of Defense was released in 2010, "Autonomy" has become Science & Technology (S&T) priority of DOD.
-Annually, DOD has announced progress reports and plans associated with development of military autonomous vehicles and integration of the vehicles/systems of each department such as Army, Navy, Air Force, etc. The development topics of autonomy technology can be classified into Machine Perception, Reasoning and Intelligence (MPRI), Human/Autonomous System Interaction and Collaboration (HASIC), Scalable Teaming of Autonomous Systems (STAS), Test, Evaluation, Validation, and Verification (TEVV).
-In the topics, seven core technologies have been identified: sensors/payloads, navigation/control, weapons, comms/data management, autonomy, propulsion/energy, mobility, The largest investment has been made in the integrated sensors and payloads followed by navigation and control systems.
+Annually, DOD has announced progress reports and plans associated with development of military autonomous vehicles and integration of the vehicles/systems of each department such as Army, Navy, Air Force, etc. development topics of The autonomv technology can be classified into Machine Perception, Reasoning Intelligence and Human/Autonomous (MPRI), System Interaction and Collaboration (HASIC), Scalable Teaming of Autonomous Systems (STAS), Test, Evaluation, Validation, and Verification (TEVV).
+In the topics, seven core technologies have been identified: sensors/payloads, navigation/control, weapons, comms/data management, autonomy, propulsion/energy, mobility.
+The largest investment has been made in the integrated sensors and payloads followed by navigation and control systems.
 Annual budget to develop autonomy systems of DOD was funded with 9.6 billion USD for 2019 into three main services (Navy, Army, Air Force) and the other agencies (DBDP, DARPA, DLA, DTIC, DTRA, MDA, OSD, SOCOM, TJS, WHS) in the DoD for developing unmanned systems and robotics.
-The United States Department of Defense (DoD) remains the largest customer for unmanned systems technologies, with 8.3 billion USD and 7.3 billion USD budget projected in 2020 and 2021, respectively.
-Over 1,000 unique projects with funding ranging from the sub-\$1 million range to over 100 million USD are associated with 17 different departments and agencies that are seeking to develop and deploy UxS in support of U.S. troops.